 Manuscripts in the Irish language

 The Irish language was the most widely used language in Ireland up to the mid-nineteenth century, and a very significant portion of the country’s manuscript heritage in the Irish language is preserved in the Library of the Royal Irish Academy.
-From its establishment in 1785 the Academy Library has actively collected manuscript material in the Irish language.
+From its establishment in 1785 the Academy Library has collected manuscript material in the Irish language, being particularly active in this regard throughout the nineteenth century.

 Since printing in Irish was very rare before the late nineteenth century, much of the literature and history of Ireland was preserved and disseminated through the centuries in manuscript form only.